Hereford Cathedral School: Traditions

 Every year pupils at the school run a cross-country race called the Hull Cup.
 The origins of this competition are said to be found with Hereford Cathedral organist Percy Hull who believed that the choristers at the time were in poor shape and so demanded that they take part in an annual run.

 Although there is no official school song, the de facto school anthem is the hymn Jerusalem (English Hymnal 656A).

-House system

-Upon entry into the school every pupil is assigned a house.
-The houses are as follows: